szxp/mux/README.md

 A lightweight HTTP request router (multiplexer).
 [Documentation is available at GoDoc](https://godoc.org/github.com/szxp/mux).

 ## Releases
-Master branch is considered stable and production ready.
+Master branch is still unstable, but it will be considered stable and production ready after the 1.0 release.
 Releases after the 1.0 version will always be backward compatible.

 ## Features
  * Static and dynamic patterns supported.